MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/omnichannel-developer.md

 <h3> Display custom context </h3>

-Read how you can display the context variables in the Conversation Summary Control for a conversation on the UI.
+Learn how you can display the context variables in the Conversation Summary Control for a conversation on the UI.

 [Display custom context](how-to/display-custom-context.md)